CIS565-Fall-2019/Project2-Number-Algorithms/Project2-Character-Recognition/README.md

  ![](img/XorLoss.PNG)

- The learned weights have been added to the repo.
+ The learned weights have been added to the repo at Project2-Number-Algorithms/Project2-Character-Recognition/build/ .

 ### Training MLP for Character Recognition